-Aside from these major rate cases, certain components of gas and electric rates are largely beyond the direct control of utilities, and instead result from policy or regulatory mandates (many of which PG&E and the CPUC supported).
+Aside from these major rate cases, certain components of gas and electric rates are largely beyond the direct control of utilities, and instead result from market forces, as well as policy or regulatory mandates (many of which PG&E and the CPUC supported).
 Among the requirements creating further cost pressures on PG&E's electric and gas rates are the Renewables Portfolio Standards (RPS) program and greenhouse gas (GHG) emissions restrictions resulting from AB 32.

 These legislative and regulatory mandates and policies seek to achieve worthy overall goals.
 However, to the extent they raise electric and gas rates or restrict the ability of utilities to manage or mitigate costs, the Legislature and Commission should then periodically review these mandates and policies to ensure they appropriately balance the social or customer benefits with the overall cost to customers.
 To mitigate the impact of AB 32 costs, PG&E, Southern California Edison, and San Diego Gas and Electric Company in the Greenhouse Gas OIR (R.11-03-012) proposed to return the entire amount of allowance auction revenues (less allowable expenses, i.e. outreach and administration costs) directly to utility customers.
 However, under SB 1018 (Chpt.
-39, Stats of 2012) and consequently in CPUC Decision 12-12-033, certain customers have been excluded from receiving GHG allowance credits.
-Consequently, nonresidential and non-"emissions-intensive trade exposed" customers with demands greater than 20 kilowatts do not have their bill increases mitigated.
-In addition, development of an RPS procurement expenditure limitation is anticipated to be addressed in the Renewables Portfolio Standard OIR (R.11-05-005).
+39, Stats of 2012) and consequently in CPUC D. 12-12-033, certain customers have been excluded from receiving GHG allowance credits.
+Consequently, non-residential and non-"emissions-intensive trade exposed" customers with demands greater than 20 kilowatts do not have their bill increases mitigated.
+In addition, development of an RPS procurement expenditure limitation is anticipated to be addressed in the RPS OIR (R.15-02-020).